microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcstatusdetails.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Represents the details of a Cloud PC status.

-> [!CAUTION]
+> [!NOTE]
 > Starting from August 31, 2024, cloudPcStatusDetails property will no longer be supported and will be marked as deprecated.
 Please use [cloudPcStatusDetail](../resources/cloudpcstatusdetail.md) instead.

-Describes the details of the Cloud PC status.

 ## Properties